 Abel Tasman Caravan Park is a highly rated camping spot, mostly due to its fantastic and friendly staff.
 It has sprawling green lawns, beautiful gardens and a beach close by.If you’d rather get a little closer to nature you can camp roadside and wake up to the sounds of the sea.
 Tasmania has many free overnight parking areas open for campervans.
 There are a handful near Devonport and many coastal options.

-Drift Cafe and Restaurant occupies a modern space right on the beach at Devonport’s Bluff area.
-It offers a mix of formal and informal dining in the same space with high-quality fare.
+Drift Cafe and Restaurant sits right on the beach at Devonport’s Bluff area and offers high-quality fare with a mix of informal and formal dining.

 Sunday strolls – things to see and do in Devonport